 Throughout the rest of Peru accommodation is plentiful and cheap, particularly in the area surrounding Lake Titicaca where hotels are often situated in spectacular locations.

-Another good way to find accommodation in Peru is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Peru is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Peru.

 Useful Links for Backpacking in Peru

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Peru and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Peru and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in Peru.
+- GetYourGuide and Viator – a collection of local tours and activities in Peru.
 Also offers Skip the Line tickets for crowded attractions

-- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist spots in Peru
+- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in Peru

-- HostelWorld – #1 hostel search website to find accommodation in Peru.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Peru.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site in Peru.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Peru.
+Find hostels, hotels, and other unique accommodations in Peru with advanced filtering and millions of reviews

 There you have it, the ultimate Peru backpacking guide.
 We hope you have found all the information you need for backpacking around Peru.